RumaxDA/RumaxDA/README.md

 ### Hi there, I'm Dawid 👋

-I am a 5th-year Computer Science Master's student and an aspiring backend developer.
+I am a Computer Science Master's student and a Backend & AI Engineer.
 My primary focus is designing scalable RESTful APIs with a strong emphasis on clean architecture, data validation, and asynchronous processing.

-While I can build frontend interfaces to deliver complete full-stack applications, my real passion and expertise lie strictly in backend engineering and machine learning integrations.
+While I can build frontend interfaces to deliver complete full-stack applications, my real passion lies in backend engineering, computer vision, and machine learning integrations.

 ### 🎯 Core Focus & Workflow